Identity Theft Information Center

 - Make sure to maintain a log of all the contacts you make with authorities regarding the matter.
 Write down names, titles and phone numbers in case you need to re-contact them or refer to them in future correspondence.

-Lakeland Bank reminds its customers to use caution when responding to any phone, email or text message regarding banking activity or requesting that personal information be updated, especially when a link to a site is included in the message.
+Did you know that every day thousands of people fall victim to fraudulent emails, text messages and phone calls from scammers pretending to be their bank?
+Use caution when responding to phone, email or text messages regarding banking activity or requesting that personal information be updated, especially when a link is included in the message.

 Lakeland Bank will never contact you via text, email or phone asking for any personal or bank account information.
 We remind our customers to be aware of the following which may help identify fraud or ‘phishing’ attempts: